reduxjs/redux/docs/tutorials/essentials/part-2-app-structure.md

 **That's why Redux Toolkit's `createSlice` function lets you write immutable updates an easier way!**

 `createSlice` uses a library called [Immer](https://immerjs.github.io/immer/docs/introduction) inside.
 Immer uses a special JS tool called a `Proxy` to wrap the data you provide, and lets you write code that "mutates" that wrapped data.
-But, Immer tracks all the changes you've tried to make, and then uses that list of changes to return a safely immutably updated value, as if you'd written all the immutable update logic by hand.
+But, **Immer tracks all the changes you've tried to make, and then uses that list of changes to return a safely immutably updated value**, as if you'd written all the immutable update logic by hand.

 So, instead of this: